Lithuania - Europe

 Transport

-Airport: A short taxi or bus into the center both work, but the best first move depends on how tired you are because central Vilnius is close enough that simplicity usually wins.
+Airport: A short taxi or bus into the center both work, but the easiest first move depends on how tired you are because central Vilnius is close enough that simplicity usually wins.

 Local: Walk the old town, cathedral zone, and Uzupis, then use short buses or taxis only when weather or hotel position weakens the route.